Nourish - 7 Ways to Nip Holiday Stress in the Bud and Help Support a Healthy Stress Response

 In order to set yourself up for the potentially stressful times, it’s very important that you get your rest.
 Adequate sleep helps to support the adrenal glands and the immune system, both of which you’ll naturally rely on during this festive time of year.

 Turn off t.v and mobile phone screens, grab yourself a good book, sip a calming bedtime tea and ease yourself into a good night’s sleep.
 Getting yourself into a good night time routine will be a saviour for you.

 If you just power on through, you’ll likely find yourself over-stressed, cranky and reactive to situations you’d otherwise sail through.
 See my previous blog on sleep here.

 No. 2 – Prioritise Daily Self-Care and You-Time

 It’s important to take time for yourself and relax your body and your mind, even if it’s just for a few minutes a day.
-This extra time to check in with yourself, take a deep breath and a step back from what’s going on can change the way you react to a situation, and ultimately the way you handle it.
+Take this extra time to check in with yourself.
+Take a deep breath and a step back from what’s going on.
+This simple act can change the way you react to a situation, and ultimately the way you handle it.

 Take for example the cat breaking a tree ornament.
 If you’re stressing out and running from job to job or place to place, you may find your reaction to a situation like this throws you into a frenzy.
 With a little perspective, and when you’re not in an overly stressed, highly reactive state, you’ll be able to see this isn’t worth your time or energy to get overly stressed about.

-For the health of your entire body, I encourage you to find something brings you joy and aids you in some kind of relaxation.
-As a reward for keeping your peace, you’ll find you’ll likely be able to handle situations better and with more ease, sleep better, and even fight off illness easier.
+For the health of your entire body, I encourage you to find something that brings you joy and aids you in some kind of relaxation.
+As a reward for keeping your peace, you’ll find you’ll likely be able to handle situations better.
+Perhaps with a little more ease.
+Equally you may find you sleep better and even fight off illness easier.